 A subject pass rate of 90% is meaningless without knowing whether the judge's own accuracy is 95% or 70%.

 If the judge is 70% accurate, any subject number you publish is essentially noise.
 If the judge is 95%, a 90% subject is real signal.
-That's not a small gap — it's the difference between "we measured something" and "we made a number up".
+That's not a small gap.
+It's the difference between "we measured something" and "we made a number up".

 The fix: gold sets per eval